Leaving a Relationship & Family Violence

 Leaving a relationship and starting out on one’s own is difficult enough.
-When that decision must be made in the midst of the trauma of abuse, it is even more difficult.
-It is important to understand that leaving an abusive relationship can be dangerous.
+When that decision must be made in the midst of the trauma of family violence, it is even more difficult.
+It is important to understand that leaving a relationship where there is family violence can be dangerous.
+There is an elevated risk of violence at the time of separation.
 As you are seeking to regain some control over your life, learn about ways to stay safe and get help.

 - Store a packed travel bag with someone you can trust.
 Include personal items needed to get you through the crisis if you have to leave immediately.
 Be sure to include originals or copies of important documents and any required medication.
 You may want to include something special for your children.

-- Keep spare car, house and office keys, debit and credit cards, and some cash where you can easily get to it at all times.
+- Keep a spare car, house and office key, debit and credit cards, and some cash where you can easily get to it at all times.

 - If possible, get your own bank account and credit cards.
 Try to set enough money aside to get you through until you are able to organize your financial affairs.
 Arrange to have bank and financial statements mailed to a post office box or trusted family member or friend.

-- Find information about local shelters and support services listed on the Abuse Help Lines pages near the front of your SaskTel telephone directory and locate and record emergency contacts.
+- Find information about local shelters and support services listed on the Abuse Help Lines pages near the front of your SaskTel telephone directory and locate and record emergency contacts or visit pathssk.org.

-On Your OwnEnding an abusive relationship does not necessarily end the abusive behaviour.
+Leaving a relationship where there is family violence does not necessarily end the violent behaviour.
 In some cases violence may even escalate during this period and may continue even after you have separated.
 It is important to take steps to protect yourself and any children.
 You may want to:

 - Contact your local police service about crime prevention programs and ideas to secure your home.
 Change the existing locks and determine other points of entry, such as windows, that need to be secured.
 Let other people know that your abuser no longer lives with you.

 - Get an unlisted phone number.
-Find out about privacy and security features offered by SaskTel, listed at the front of your SaskTel telephone directory.
+Find out about privacy and security features offered by SaskTel, listed at the front of your SaskTel telephone directory, or other service provider.

 - Provide others with a verbal description or picture of your abuser and have a plan to deal with unexpected visits.

 - Take different routes to and from regular destinations.
 Always lock your vehicle doors.
 Stay alert.
-Park in well lit areas.
-Ask a friend or neighbour to escort you.
+Park in well-lit areas.
+Ask a co-worker, friend or neighbour to escort you.

 - Make sure that your children have a safety plan for when you are not with them.
 Review your plan regularly with your children and make changes as needed.
 Keep a list of important emergency contacts close at hand.